Emergency donation drive started for medical supplies in Nashville

 “We are preparing our collective resources to ensure we can care for those who may become ill in the coming weeks,” said Chair of Metro’s COVID-19 Task Force Dr. Alex Jahangir.
 “Though we are taking all appropriate steps to preserve our resources, we must prepare for a shortage.
 Medical and PPE supplies are essential to our ability to care for each other and keep our healthcare providers and first responders safe.
 We are so grateful to the individuals and business leaders who are willing to support our efforts by donating supplies in the name of public health.”

-Anyone with unused and new medical supplies or PPE to donate may contact OEM at OEM@nashville.gov or complete the donations form at https://www.asafenashville.org/personalprotective–equipment/.
+Anyone with unused and new medical supplies or PPE to donate may contact OEM at OEM@nashville.gov or complete the donations form here.

 For smaller donations, donors can drop off the medical supplies and PPE Monday-Saturday, 10 a.m. to 4 p.m. at the Community Resource Center, 218 Omohundro Place, Nashville, TN 37210.